This article was originally published in 2015 and has been completely updated in 2020.

 Professor Grant says, “Everybody has an end user.”
 In some cases, the end users are internal – internal ‘customers’ – and so the individual can connect with their ‘customers’ on a regular basis.

-Even when employees don’t have a direct end user for their outputs, Grant notes that they can use corporate philanthropy or corporate social responsibility activities as a substitute.
+Even when employees don’t have a direct end user for their outputs, Grant notes they can use corporate philanthropy or corporate social responsibility activities as a substitute.
 “One option is to give people the chance to take responsibility for personally meaningful, important community service that can be sponsored by the company so they feel they make a difference to the recipients.”

 This is a low-cost, win:win:win situation.
 Employees gain more satisfaction and interest in their job, the employer gets more productivity and the recipients get more support from the process.